A child’s first dental visit doesn’t have to be scary or traumatic.

 You may feel anxious about how your child will react to their first dentist appointment or you may have your own anxieties about going to the dentist.
 This is not uncommon.
 It is important to try to remain calm and face your own fears as your child’s emotions and behaviour will reflect your own behaviour.

 Is your baby cutting their first tooth or have you put off your toddler’s first dentist appointment for too long?
+The dentist will give you a better understanding of the condition and health of your child’s teeth and will also look for early warning signs of cavities.

 We also have two other dental clinics in southern Ontario including: